 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Desir Construction of the Construction

 Day time telephone number:

-Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the

-school about it and the outcome of that discussion.
+Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it and the outcome of that discussion.

 What actions do you feel might resolve the issue at this stage?

+Are you offeeling any negotive details

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to for investigation:

 Date: